-But, of course Abruzzo is more than just about accomplished and famous people; it’s also about people who take pride in the richness and beauty of their region.
+The Abruzzese take pride in the richness and beauty of their region.
 And, basing yourself in Pescara would give you the best opportunity to explore Abruzzo’s beauty.

 Within Abruzzo lie some of Italy’s most beautiful, ancient hill towns rivaling those of Tuscany and Umbria.
 And, what makes Abruzzo of particular importance to Medieval Villages is the fact that it has won 19 “Borghi Piu Belli d’Italia” awards (The Most Beautiful Villages in Italy) making Abruzzo own the second most number of these awards in Italy after Umbria which has 22 awards.
 The awards for these villages are determined by aesthetic beauty but also for historical importance, art and culture and livability.
 These villages are definitely worth exploring while on your Abruzzo holidays.

 What’s more, Abruzzo is known as the “Green Region of Europe” and also referred to as “Italy’s Garden” as it offers Europe’s most visually beautiful extensive park systems: Parco Nazionale della Majella; Parco Nazionale d’Abruzzo; Parco Nazionale del Gran Sasso e Monti della Laga; Pietracamela, Italia and Parco Naturale Regionale Sirente Velino.
 Its tallest mountain, Corno Grande, majestically rises 2912 meters above sea level.
 The reserves are very accessible from Pescara and famous in Italy and worldwide; as a model for nature conservation and environmental safeguard.
 Winter skiing, horse riding, trekking, cycling, canoeing, paragliding, bird watching and long warm days in the spring and the autumn to walk around the hills and the lakes are some of the main activities.